 Insider Tip – Just 2500 visitors are allowed to enter the city of Machu Picchu on a given day.
 Make sure that you book your Machu Picchu tours well in advance while visiting Peru.

 One of the best ways to explore the historic beauty of Lima is through a walking tour.
 Most of the major attractions are located quite close to each other, and you can explore things like the Central Market, a museum, ancient buildings, historic churches and breathtaking squares in the same tour.
 A tour of the historic center usually takes up half your day, and you can also make use of knowledgeable guides who offer insights into the history and introduce you to some of the local folklore.
 Other highlights of the tour include sampling the local beverage, Chicha de Jora, and visiting the very first bar of Lima.
 And don’t forget to explore Park of the Wall, a place that lets you enjoy views of the colorful Rimac district houses and uncover exotic stories about old-world pirates.
+These are just a few, find out what the top 10 things to do in Lima.

 If there is time to visit just one historical site while in Cusco, make sure that you visit this outstanding Inca ruin, which actually forms the base of the colonial era convent Santo Domingo.
 Qorikancha was believed to be the richest temple of the Inca Empire that was literally overflowing with gold.
 The walls were covered with approximately 700 gold colored sheets and life-like silver and gold replicas of corn, altars, the sun, babies and llamas were also present.
 Sadly, the Spanish took away all the gold, but the exquisite stonework is still there for all to see.